aaronpriven/Array-2D-pm/README.md

 without writing lots of extra code.

 Array::2D uses "row" for the first dimension, and "column" or "col"  for the second dimension.
+This does mean that the order of (row, column) is the opposite of the usual (x,y) algebraic order.

 Because this object is just an array of arrays, most of the methods referring  to rows are here mainly for completeness, and aren't really